-19. In the 2023 guidelines for Chief FOIA Officer Reports, any agency with a backlog of over 1000 requests in Fiscal Year 2022 was asked to provide a plan for achieving backlog reduction in the year ahead.
+19. In the 2024 guidelines for Chief FOIA Officer Reports, any agency with a backlog of over 1000 requests in Fiscal Year 2023 was asked to provide a plan for achieving backlog reduction in the year ahead.
 Did your agency implement a backlog reduction plan last year?
-If so, describe your agency's efforts in implementing this plan and note if your agency was able to achieve backlog reduction in Fiscal Year 2023?
+If so, describe your agency's efforts in implementing this plan and note if your agency was able to achieve backlog reduction in Fiscal Year 2024?

 Yes.
-The Department has developed a multi-year plan that allows for compliance with its increasing FOIA litigation demands while making concurrent progress in reducing its FOIA backlog.
-The Department continues to follow its backlog reduction plan and update and revise its FOIA policies and procedures to improve its FOIA program.
-In FY 2023, the plan was reviewed to account for updated data for incoming requests and processing rates.
-The plan is being reviewed and is expected to be updated in FY 2024.
+The Department continues to follow its previously developed backlog reduction plan and update and revise its FOIA policies and procedures to improve its FOIA program.
+In FY 2024, the Department determined its current backlog reduction plan should be modified to account for updated data on incoming requests, processing rates, current resources, and best practices issued by the DOJ's Office of Information Policy.
+The plan is being revised and will be updated in FY 2025.